Sleep Disorders Treatment with MeRTSM

 Proper restorative sleep is critical for brain function.
 The sleep-wake cycle, or circadian rhythm, is a 24-hour internal clock that runs in the background of your brain and cycles between sleepiness and alertness at regular intervals.
 For the MeRT sleep disorder treatment to work, you need an adequate amount of sleep and you need to optimize the circadian rhythm by exposing yourself to morning light.

 Set a circadian rhythm for optimal MeRT brain treatment response:

-What to do: Receive at least 45 to 60 minutes exposure to the morning light between 7:00 am and 11:00 am without a barrier of window glass or sunglasses.
+What to do: Our MeRT brain treatment center recommends that you receive at least 45 to 60 minutes of exposure to the morning light between 7:00 am and 11:00 am without a barrier of window glass or sunglasses.
 There are light systems that also provide proper light (check with our staff for more information).